All Episodes

 You get free UPS shipping.

-That's rapid radios.com today.
+That's rapidradios.com today.

 And Biden has left nothing but a mess.

-And, you know, to celebrate the media wants to just declare the Trump presidency over and he's a failure.
+And, you know, to celebrate, the media wants to just declare the Trump presidency over, and he's a failure.

-And as Matt Towery pointed out, uh, and he's the polster insider advantage.
+And as Matt Towery pointed out, and he's the pollster, Insider Advantage, he said, don't be fooled by these polls.

 He is not.

-And to that the fact that the president's approval ratings are not really in decline.
+Add to that the fact that the president's approval ratings are not really in decline.

 There's been no major drop for Trump in their surveys, just marginal fluctuations.

-Why would anyone expect these polsters?
+Why would anyone expect these pollsters?

 They don't like Donald Trump.

-The party of petulance, the party of anger, that is now the party of radical extremism.
+And that would be the Democratic Party, the party of petulance, the party of anger that is now the party of radical extremism.

-That has been their first hundred days.
+That has been their first 100 days.

 That's their legacy.